equinor/fusion-bmt/README.md

 ## Monitoring

-We use both Azure Application Insight and dynatrace to monitor our applications.
+We use Azure Application Insight to monitor our applications.

 ## Model overview